OndrejNepozitek/Edgar-Unity/docs/generators/post-process.md

 ## Custom post-processing

 If we want to add our own post-processing logic, we have to create a class that inherits from `DungeonGeneratorPostProcessBase`.
-And because the base class is a ScriptableObject, we need to add the `CreateAssetMenu` attribute so we are able to create an instance of that ScriptableObject.
+And because the base class is a ScriptableObject, we need to add the `CreateAssetMenu` attribute, so we are able to create an instance of that ScriptableObject.
 After a level is generated, the `Run` method is called and that is the place where we put our post-processing logic.

     [CreateAssetMenu(menuName = "Edgar/Examples/Docs/My custom post process", fileName = "MyCustomPostProcess")]